splineops/splineops/docs/user-guide/02_resize.rst

 Implementation
 --------------

-Internally, :func:`resize` and :func:`resize_degrees` use two cooperating
+Internally, :ref:`resize <api-resize>` uses two cooperating backends:
-backends:

 * A compiled C++ core, wrapped as a small extension module.
 For each axis, it builds a reusable 1D plan that encodes the mapping from output samples back to the input grid (support window, spline weights, boundary handling).
-The actual evaluation is done in double precision in a tight inner loop and parallelized over independent 1D lines when the workload is large enough.
+The actual evaluation is done in double precision in a tight inner loop and is parallelized over independent 1D lines when the workload is large enough.

 * A pure-NumPy fallback that mirrors the same 1D scheme.
 It reshapes the data